-For how long does Cambridge City Council keep data?
+How long does Cambridge City Council keep the data?

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personnel file and retained during your employment.
 The periods for which your data will be held will be provided to you in a new privacy notice.

 The periods of retention of data are set out in the Corporate Policy – Record Retention and Management which can be requested from the Data Protection Officer.

 As a data subject, you have a number of rights.
 You can:

 - Access and obtain a copy of your data on request;

 - Require the Council to change incorrect or incomplete data;